Forest Legacy Program

 Eligibility and Potential Award Benefits

 To most effectively utilize limited resources, the FLP focuses on priority areas in the state that meet program eligibility criteria and possess the highest conservation value.
 Such criteria include the threat to conversion, presence of natural heritage resources, production of forest products, and watershed resources.
-To be eligible for the FLP, land must be located within the Forest Legacy Area for Virginia.
+To be eligible for the FLP, land must be located wholly or partially within the designated Forest Legacy Area for the state.
+A map of the current Forest Legacy Area is found above; if eligibility cannot be determined, contact us to determine if the tract falls within the Forest Legacy Area.

 The FLP pays up to 75% of the appraised value for conservation easement or fee interest tracts, with the required matching funds coming from private, state, or local sources.
 Landowners may benefit from reduced taxes if they choose to donate the required matching funds for the program by accepting what is called a bargain sale.
 For lands being offered for a conservation easement, a multiple-resource forest management plan must be developed or updated prior to award payout.